teebs339/n8n-Wedding-Planner-PDF-generator/README.md

-# n8n Wedding Planner PDF Automation
+# n8n Event Planner PDF Automation
 Webhook → Google Sheets → n8n → Google Slides/PDF → Google Drive/Gmail

 ## Overview
-This project automates the generation of a personalized **wedding planner PDF** based on form submissions collected through a **webhook payload**.
+This project automates the generation of a personalized **Event planner PDF** based on form submissions collected through a **webhook payload**.
 Only the submission ID is taken from the webhook which is then mapped on the Google Sheet to get all the details from the particular row **see example links and images below**

 When a user fills out the form, their responses are processed end-to-end through **Google Sheets** and **n8n**, resulting in a beautifully formatted **PDF planner** (template preview provided)